eunhalua/tags/Remote Functions.md

 If the client leaves or gets disconnected from the game upon invocation, InvokeClient() will error.

 ##### IMPLEMENTATION:
-A simple RemoteFunction implementation for displaying the player's ping on the client side.
+A simple RemoteFunction implementation for retrieving the player's network ping from the server.

 ```lua
 -- LocalScript (Client) --